Henry Molleston

-Henry Molleston III (January 1, 1762 – November 11, 1819) was an American physician and politician from Dover, in Kent County, Delaware.
+Henry Molleston III (January 1, 1762 – November 11, 1819) was an American medical doctor and politician from Dover, in Kent County, Delaware.
 He was a member of the Federalist Party, who served in the Delaware General Assembly, and was elected Governor of Delaware, but died before taking office.

 Early life and family

 Molleston was born in Mispillion Hundred, Kent County, Delaware, near Thompsonville.
 He was the son of Henry and Sarah Manlove Molleston.
 His ancestor, Alexander Mollestine, was probably Dutch, and was an early settler of Lewes.
 His grandfather, Henry, was a member of the Colonial Assembly in 1687.
 Henry III was the brother of Jemima Ann, the wife of Colonel John Haslet, and uncle of Dr. William G. Molleston, surgeon in the Delaware Regiment and member of the State House.
 He married Mary (Molly) Combe in 1793 and they had three known children: Elizabeth, Jemima Ann, and a son.
 They were members of the Methodist Church.